-In 2016 Landrover approached Bright Bricks to create the largest Lego sculpture ever attempted.
+In 2016 Landrover approached Bright Bricks to create the largest LEGO sculpture ever attempted.
 But wait, there's more.

 The proposal was to build a replica model of Tower Bridge and they wanted to be able to drive a Land Rover Discovery over the structure when completed.

-5. This futuristic Lego map of Japan is incredible
+5. This futuristic LEGO map of Japan is incredible

-Amount of Lego pieces used: 1.8 million bricks
+Amount of LEGO pieces used: 1.8 million bricks

-It's not an exact replica of Japan but more of a concept model for the possible future topography of the nation.
+It's not an exact replica of Japan but more of a conceptual model for the possible future topography of the nation.
 Built almost entirely out of ivory colored blocks, it is an eerily beautiful prediction of the future.

 6. These incredibly spooky houses are a sight to behold

-Amount of Lego pieces used: Varies but some use as many as 130,000 bricks
+Amount of LEGO pieces used: Varies but some use as many as 130,000 bricks

 Build duration: Varies but 'Three-storey Victorian with Tree' took 450 hours to build

-7. This school has one of its wall clad in Lego!
+7. This school has one of its wall clad in LEGO!

-Amount of Lego pieces used: 1,263,801
+Amount of LEGO pieces used: 1,263,801

 Location: Cowley St. Laurence Church of England Primary School and Children’s Centre in Hillingdon, Greater London

 The architects for the Cowley St. Laurence CoE Primary School wanted the school's children to take part in the design of their school.
-They decided to recruit children, parents, and teachers to help build one facade of the building out of Lego bricks.
+They decided to recruit children, parents, and teachers to help build one facade of the building out of LEGO bricks.

-8. This sculpture holds the Guinness World Record for the largest Lego ship
+8. This sculpture holds the Guinness World Record for the largest LEGO ship

-Amount of Lego pieces used: 2.5 Million bricks +
+Amount of LEGO pieces used: 2.5 Million bricks +

 Build duration: 2 months by more than 1,000 builders